PCJones/ultimate-splinterlands-bot/README.md

 - `HEADLESS=true` Disable/Enable headless("visible") browser (e.g. to see where the bot fails)

-- `KEEP_BROWSER_OPEN=true` Disable/Enable keeping the browser instance open after fighting.
+- `KEEP_BROWSER_OPEN=true` Disable/Enable keeping the browser instances open after fighting.
 Recommended to have it on true to avoid having each account to login for each fight.
 Disable if CPU/Ram usage is too high (check in task manager)

 - `LOGIN_VIA_EMAIL=false` Disable/Enable login via e-mail adress.
 See below for further explanation